 Packing our lunches for the drive is great for the budget, but we can also eat while we’re on the road.
 We then use the time we would’ve stopped to eat and find a good place to run around like a park or rest stop instead.

 I try to get them to jump and run as much as possible.
-If the gas station has a little grassy area we will have them do a relay of some sort, and then instead of walking back to the van, they have to jump or skip back to the van.
+If the gas station has a little grassy area we will have them do a relay of some sort, and then instead of walking back, they have to jump or skip.

 No child will ever say the best day of their life was the day they watched tv all day.
 On vacation, I’m a little looser with the screen time limits, but there are still limits.
-If we are driving cross-country, I want the boys to look out the windows and soak up new places and landscapes.
-Our goal is to be making memories together as a family, not having everyone glued to a screen.
+If we are driving cross-country, I want us to look out the windows and soak up new places and landscapes.
+Our goal is to be making memories together as a family.

 Road Trip Boredom Busters